General Infos/Arrival/Accomodation

 Rio de Janeiro is a large city with frequently congested streets and heavy traffic.
 The main reason for this is the relatively underdeveloped public transportation system.
 Although there is a subway with 4 lines, its network is limited, though it covers most tourist areas and attractions.

-The simplest transportation options remain taxis and Uber, and we definitely recommend using Uber.
+The simplest transportation options remain taxis and Uber, and we definitely recommend using Uber Comfort or Uber Black.
 The prices are significantly lower than those of taxis and often more economical than the subway, especially for larger groups.

 Additionally, you can enter your destination directly into the international Uber app, avoiding any communication issues.
 The price is shown immediately, and you can pay with European payment methods (PayPal, credit card, etc.).
 If the price seems unexpectedly high, it's worth waiting 2-3 minutes and trying again.
 A short 10-minute ride shouldn’t cost more than 15 Reais, while longer trips (such as to the airport) generally won’t exceed 60-70 Reais.